maxwellau2/RLAgent/README.md

 # Chapter 2.
 DQN with Pytorch

-To by honest, I am more familiar with TensorFlow, but decided to challenge myself to learn Pytorch for this project.
+I am more familiar with TensorFlow, but decided to challenge myself to learn Pytorch for this project.
 I followed the <a href="https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html">official PyTorch DQN tutorial</a> as a base, but I added quite a few customizations and cleaned up the code with detailed comments to reinforce my understanding.

 ## Key features in my implementation